 - Sand is not suitable for top-dressing clay soils.
 When these two come together, they create a cement-like mixture.

-Suitability of sand as topdressing material
+Suitability of sand as a topdressing material

 Overall, sand is a great top dressing when you want to improve the drainage of your lawn.
 Adding a thin layer of sand to your turf periodically means that water drains freely to the roots, promoting the healthy growth of grass.